 - Teach your kiddo to hold books the “right way” and point to the words so they learn to follow or track words from left to right.

 - Time and order concepts by reviewing the story: What happened first, next, last?

-- Comprehends a story and is able to re-tell it to another person.
+- Have your child comprehend a story be able to re-tell it to another person.